 All inter-company balances and transactions have been eliminated on consolidation.
+During the year ended February 28, 2018, RSL was dissolved.

 Financial instruments

 Financial Assets

 Financial assets are classified into one of the following categories: fair value through profit or loss, loans and receivables, available-for-sale, or held-to-maturity investments.
 The classification depends on the purpose for which the asset was acquired.
 All transactions related to financial instruments are recorded on a trade date basis.
 Management determines the classification of its financial assets at initial recognition.
 The Company's accounting policy for each category is as follows: